Audio-WestlakeU/RCT/README.md

 **RCT: Random Consistency Training**
 </div>

 RCT is a semi-supervised training secheme for Sound Event Detection (SED).
-But we believe it has a more generalized usage for other applications!
+But we believe it has a more generalized usage!

-Since the code is constructed for SED, we build RCT based on the baseline model for DCASE 2021 challenge.
+RCT is constructed for SED, and we built it based on the baseline model for DCASE 2021 challenge.
 Please refer to [[1]](https://http://arxiv.org/abs/2110.11144) and [[2]](https://github.com/DCASE-REPO/DESED_task) for more details.

 ## Training